GHZ transform (I): Bell transform and quantum teleportation: Notes on representative examples for the Bell transform

-In general, the inverse of the Bell transform (\ref{def_bell}) is not the Bell transform.
-According to our reformulation of the standard description of quantum teleportation in Section~\ref{sec: teleportation}, the Bell transform (\ref{def_bell}) is explained as the creation operator of Bell states acting on product states and the inverse of the Bell transform is associated with Bell measurements, so the inverse of the Bell transform can not be the Bell transform from the theoretical point of view.
+The Bell transforms $C_H$, $B$, $Q$ and $R$ are Clifford gates, so their inverses $C^{-1}_H$, $B^{-1}$, $Q^{-1}$ and $R^{-1}$ are also Clifford gates, refer to Table~\ref{clifford_bell_in}, for transformation properties of generators of the Pauli group ${\mathcal P}_2$ under conjugation by $C^{-1}_H$, $B^{-1}$, $Q^{-1}$ and $R^{-1}$, respectively.
+According to the description of quantum teleportation in Section~\ref{sec: teleportation} that the Bell transform (\ref{def_bell}) is explained as the creation operator of Bell states and the inverse of the Bell transform is associated with Bell measurements, the inverse of the Bell transform is not the Bell transform in general.
+We derive the explicit forms of $C^{-1}_H$, $B^{-1}$, $Q^{-1}$ and $R^{-1}$ in the following.
+The inverse of the Bell transform $C_H$ (\ref{ch_matrix}) has the form \eq C_H^{-1}=\frac{1}{\sqrt{2}}\left(